carlosonunez/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/a-heuristic-approach-to-debugging.md

-If information gleaned from the initial debugging workflow yielded no results, or had multiple possibilities, you could start to reason about where to begin and use the sources as heuristic to help pin-point the cause of your problems, for example, NTP.
+If information gleaned from the initial debugging workflow yielded no results, or had multiple possibilities, you could start to reason about where to begin and use the sources as heuristic to help pin-point the cause of your problems, for example, DNS.
 The next part in the series of this learning path dives deeper into refining heuristic through context test debugging.